 Anscor has committed US\$10.0 million in Navegar II LP, a Philippine-focused private equity fund, which began deploying funds in early 2020.
-Investments are focused on the e-commerce and business process outsourcing (BPO) sectors.
+Investments are focused on the e-commerce and BPO sectors.

 The Company has also made a total investment in Sierra Madre Philippines I LP, a Philippine-based private equity fund, of US\$3.3 million out of a US\$9.0 million commitment.
-The Fund has invested in the logistics, semiconductor services, education and BPO sectors.
+The Fund has invested in the logistics, semiconductor services, education and business process outsourcing (BPO) sectors.

-Other early stage investments include, Madaket, Inc., an innovative US software service platform that automates healthcare provider data management processes, and Medifi, a Philippine-based online healthcare platform that connects doctors and patients.
+Other early stage investments include, Madaket Healthcare, an innovative US software service platform that automates healthcare provider data management processes, and Medifi, a Philippine-based online healthcare platform that connects doctors and patients.